The Tie is a 3rd bet that only wins if both the Player and the Banker’s final total are the same.

-What if you want to figure out the 5% commission.
-How would you do that?
+Now it’s time to explain how to figure out a 5% commission.
 Don’t worry it’s easier than it looks.

 There are two methods you can use; the first method is a simple calculation you can do in your head.
 Take 10% of the bet and divide it by 2.